BeauPrime/BeauRoutine/README.md

 // You can also change the duration. tween.Duration(2.0f);

+// You can delay a tween or make it start from a specific time.
+// Note that these are mutually exclusive operations. tween.Delay(2.0f); // Will not start for 2 seconds. tween.StartsAt(2.0f); // Will fast forward 2 seconds when starting.

 // These can be chained together for a more compressed and fluent syntax.
 Tween tween = Tween.Float(...).Ease(Curve.Smooth).YoyoLoop();
 ```